Are you happy with where you stand in life right now? If yes, you’re extremely lucky. If not, welcome to reality.

-A life plan is none of these things.
+A life plan is none of those things.
 Instead, it is a written promise to yourself to try ticking off the goals that you want to accomplish.
 It is your mind in the form of words on a piece of paper.

-But what if you’re just in your early 30s, unsure if these are the same goals you’d want in your 50s?
+But what if you’re in your early 30s, unsure if these are the same goals you’d want in your 50s?
 There’s nothing to worry about!
 A life plan is entirely under your control.
 In truth, a good life plan is — and should be — flexible.
 There needs to be enough room for changes to let you grow and succeed down the road.

-Why Is Life Plan Important?
+Why Is a Life Plan Important?